ToF-/ForthBowlingScore/README.md

     0 FRAME# ! ;
 ```
 ### Bonus Factors
 There are 2 factors to consider: the bonus factor (to be applied to the next roll) and the next bonus factor (to be applied to the roll following the next).
-These two tiny values can be stored in the same variable, witch makes switching from bonus to next bonus very simple.
+These two tiny values can be stored in the same variable, which makes switching from bonus to next bonus very simple.
 The bonus part will occupy bits 0 to 1, while the next bonus part will be represented by bit 2.

 A spare creates a bonus factor of 1 and sets the next bonus factor to 0:
 ```forth